TiVo/androidx-media/tivo-docs/exo_2.15.1/HANDLING_2.15.1_MERGE_CONFLICTS.md

 Some of the changes since 2.13.3 have been shared in pull requests

+### Unconflicted Needs Patch

+- **HlsMediaChunk** &mdash; needs patch for added constructor argument produced by the merge combined with the cherry-pick of the open pull request *Allows discard of overlapping iFrame only chunks* [#10407](https://github.com/google/ExoPlayer/pull/10407)

 ### Merge Conflicts

 #### Take Theirs

-- **HlsPlaylistParser** &mdash; the cherry-picked changes from 2.17.0 (EXTINF rounding issue) were added to the `t-google-release-v2-r2.15.1-with-cherry-picks` so we can "take theirs"
+- **HlsPlaylistParser** &mdash; the cherry-picked changes from 2.17.0 (EXTINF rounding issue) were added to the `google-release-v2-r2.15.1-with-cherry-picks` so we can "take theirs"

-- **HlsMediaPlaylistParserTest** &mdash; Moving test cases with this commit [Fixes conflict in HlsMediaPlaylistParserTest](https://github.com/tivocorp/exoplayerprvt/commit/9bdcdeca41), allows cleaning getting the balance of the changes from `t-google-release-v2-r2.15.1-with-cherry-picks`
+- **HlsMediaPlaylistParserTest** &mdash; Moving test cases with this commit [Fixes conflict in HlsMediaPlaylistParserTest](https://github.com/tivocorp/exoplayerprvt/commit/9bdcdeca41), allows cleaning getting the balance of the changes from `google-release-v2-r2.15.1-with-cherry-picks`

 - **HlsChunkSourceTest** &mdash; Take theirs (*Merge Source* branch), has cherry-pick from open pull request, note broken diff are result of no common merge base.
 This class was added to test the `SeekParameters.NEAREST_*` implementation, first pull request was *Implements SeekParameters.*_SYNC variants for HLS* [#9536](https://github.com/google/ExoPlayer/pull/9536).
 The changes merged into release-v2 are: